Learn how to build shelves in your small closet

 It is nice that we were able to increase our storage space in our small closet with DIY shelving!

 What DIY projects have helped you stay organized?
+Recently we just redid a cheap file cabinet that also would be great to help keep the bottom of our closet organized.
+It was such an easy and fun DIY project using contact paper.
 We would love to hear your organization tips, tricks and secrets!